nicksiyer/dsp/04-git.md

 ### 2a. `git status`

-In your local repository, edit the files for the problem statement with your solution.
+In your local repository, edit the files for the problem statement with your solution. <- Not sure which one this is but lets choose this file!

 Go to your terminal.
 If you type `$ git status`, you should get a message like this: